-is well known in this setup and empirically confirmed (e.g., Atkeson and Burstein (2008), Edmond, Midrigan and Xu (2015)), the gross markup that a firm charges is increasing in its own market share.
+Our screen is derived from a standard nested constant-elasticity-of-substitution (CES) demand system with a finite number of competing firms and with a higher elasticity of substitution within an industry than across industries.
+As is well known in this setup and empirically confirmed (e.g., Atkeson and Burstein (2008), Edmond, Midrigan and Xu (2015)), the gross markup that a firm charges is increasing in its own market share.
 We show that a subset of firms acting as a perfect cartel, and therefore maximizing joint profits, leads to convergence in markups across cartel members, as each member's markup is set based on the total market share of the cartel firms rather than its own firm-specific market share.

-Our test follows directly from the firm's first-order condition in the model.
-We regress the reciprocal of the firm's markup on the firm's own market share and the total market share of its potential set of fellow cartel members.5 If firms are acting independently, only the coefficient on own market share should be significant, while under perfect collusion, only the coefficient on the cartel's market share should be significant.
-The test is similar in spirit to the standard risk-sharing regression of Townsend (1994), focusing on a cartel of local (colluding) firms rather than a syndicate of local (risk-sharing) households.6 It has similar strengths, in that it allows for the two extreme cases of independent decisionmaking and perfect joint maximization.
+Our screen follows directly from the firm's first-order condition in the model.
+We regress the reciprocal of the firm's markup on the firm's own market share and the total market share of its potential set of fellow cartel members.
+If firms are acting independently, only the coefficient on own market share should be significant, while under perfect collusion, only the coefficient on the cartel's market share should be significant.
+The screen is similar in spirit to the standard risk-sharing regression of Townsend (1994), focusing on a cartel of local (colluding) firms rather than a syndicate of local (risk-sharing) households.
+It has similar strengths, in that it allows for the two extreme cases of independent decision-making and perfect joint maximization.
 However, it also allows intermediate cases.
-As in Townsend, we can be somewhat agnostic about the actual details of how non-competitive behavior occurs.
-In principle, collusion could be either explicit or tacit, for example, and firm behavior could be Cournot or Bertrand.
-The test is also robust along other avenues.
-Importantly, our theoretical results, and so the validity of the test, depend only on the constant elasticity demand system.
-They are therefore robust to arbitrary assumptions on the (differentiable) cost functions and geographical locations of the individual firms.
-Moreover, we
+As in Townsend, we can be somewhat agnostic about the actual

-5Throughout the paper we consider several different possibilities for sets of firms that are colluding, such as firms with a common owner, firms in the same geographic region, and firms in the same special economic zone.
+&lt;sup>6Throughout the paper we consider several different possibilities for sets of firms that are colluding, such as firms with a common owner, firms in the same geographic region, and firms in the same special economic zone.

-6An important difference between our context and that of Townsend (1994) is the potential confounding effect of measurement error.
+&lt;sup>7An important difference between our context and that of Townsend (1994) is the potential confounding effect of measurement error.
 Ravallion and Chaudhuri (1997) argue that idiosyncratic measurement error potentially biases the measure of risk-sharing upward when measurement error in the dependent variable is unrelated to that in the independent variable.
 In our context, measurement error in revenue affects both our measure of market shares and of markups.
 As discussed in Section II.B, that implies that idiosyncratic measurement error actually biases our measure of collusion downward.
 Hence, idiosyncratic measurement error cannot explain our results.